nasys/badgerboard/README.md

 * type "git clone https://github.com/nasys/badgerboard"
 * Now when you open up your Arduino _Badgerboard_ library should appear under **Sketch -> Include library**

-NB! with this installation you can use"git pull" to get the latest version of the library

 ##### Windows

 Coming soon